Giving notice of intention

 If you wish to get married or form a civil partnership in England or Wales you must declare that you are legally free to do so.

-To give notice at Hartlepool Register Office you need an appointment, please contact us on 01429 523337
+To give notice at Hartlepool Register Office you need an appointment, please contact complete an online enquiry form or call us on 01429 523337

 Do I need to give notice?